ANRGUSC/CIRCE/README.md

             for each node in the node list and schedule updating the central database every 10th minute.

-    - USER GUIDE AT OTHER DROPLETS:
+    - USER GUIDE AT OTHER NODES:

-        1. The central network profiler copied all required scheduling files and network scripts to the folder online profiler in each droplet.
+        1. The central network profiler copied all required scheduling files and network scripts to the folder online profiler in each compute node (droplet).
         2. run the command ./droplet init to install required libraries
         3. run the command python3 automate droplet.py to gen-
            erate files with different sizes to prepare for the logging mea-